chirontorudrapaul/CAN_v5/README.md

 ---

 Thank you for checking out CAN!
-For more details, see the full documentation or reach out to the team.
+For more details, see the full documentation[https://github.com/chirontorudrapaul/CAN_v5/blob/main/CAN_Project_Documentation.pdf] or reach out to the team.

 ---

-**This version is ready to use and will not cause YAML errors.**